 - Jen – NJ Epicurean

 Now onto a healthy addition to our fresh cut up veggies.
-We love hummus but I wanted to try something new to jazz up our snacking.
+We love hummus but I wanted to try something new to jazz up our snacks.
 I took some frozen edamame, blanched them and turned them into a lemony dip.
 Edamame is the perfect low-calorie protein snack.
 Just a half-cup of these beans has 11 grams of protein and nine of the essential amino acids that our bodies do not make.
-As well the fat in edamame is the heart healthy kind, which helps lower cholesterol and reduce the risk of heart disease.
+As well the fat in edamame is the heart-healthy kind, which helps lower cholesterol and reduces the risk of heart disease.

 What is your favorite healthy dip?